Make a difference and knit for charityPublished on September 4, 2018 By Sarah 5 min read

 How can I help?

-Here at LoveKnitting, we love our charities!
+Here at LoveCrafts we love our charities!
 If you’re looking to help others by using your trusty knitting needles, we have plenty of ways you can knit a little more joy into someone else’s life.
-Whether you’re knitting for National Random Act of Kindness Day on February 17, International Day of Charity on 5 September, or simply teaching someone to knit, there are charitable knitting acts that you can do anywhere at anytime!
+Whether you’re knitting for a charity you love or donating by buying a charity pattern, there's so many ways to get involved!
+Why not host your own knit and bake sale or teach someone to knit?
+No matter the occasion, from National Random Act of Kindness Day on February 17 to International Day of Charity on 5 September, there are charitable knitting acts that you can do anywhere, anytime!

 No act of kindness, no matter how small, is ever wasted." - Aesop

 Which charities can I knit for?

 If you love making charity knits, take a look at the worthy causes in your local area.
 Reach out to your local hospitals, shelters, hospices, charity shops, schools and care homes to find out if they can use the knits you can make.
 Further afield, there are so many worthy causes to knit for.
 Whether it's charity knits for babies, children, the elderly, animal shelters, homeless shelters or premature babies, there is no shortage of causes where you can donate handmade items.
 Here's a handful of the charities you can knit for:

 Operation Gratitude is an amazing charity in the US, aimed at bringing happiness and love to the servicemen and women.
 They do this by sending care packages to those serving as well as veterans.
 Why not pass on the love by putting your own care package together, complete with a cozy hand-knitted hat or scarf?
 Veteran Whitney Anderson’s ribbed hat and scarf patterns are designed especially for the charity and are free to download!